.

 "[4.34] Men are in charge of women, because Allah hath made the one of them to excel the other, and because they spend of their property (for the support of women).
 So good women are the obedient, guarding in secret that which Allah hath guarded.
 As for those from whom ye fear rebellion, admonish them and banish them to beds apart, and scourge them.
 Then if they obey you, seek not a way against them.
 Lo!
 Allah is ever High, Exalted, Great."

 Having scourged her, giving her black eyes and a split lip, he can then demand that she cover up and go about her business.
-Now you would not expect for one moment that those strident ladies who demand the burka are receiving this treatment, most Moslems are civilised (half believe it is wrong to beat women despite verse 4.34), but if a woman is forced against her will to wear burka for reasons of religion we can expect that that is not all that she is forced to do in the name of religion.
+Now you would not expect for one moment that those strident ladies who demand the burka are receiving this treatment, some Moslems are civilised (half believe it is wrong to beat women despite verse 4.34), but if a woman is forced against her will to wear burka for reasons of religion we can expect that that is not all that she is forced to do in the name of religion.
+Although, in the UK, Islamic men beating women is possibly no more frequent than other men beating women the crucial point is that the burka allows the violence to be hidden.

 Those who frame the wearing of the burka as a feminist issue of the "right to choose" a mode of dress are in grave danger of colluding in the bullying of those who have no "right to choose" and are compelled to live in stifling darkness and worse.
 Perhaps the greatest irony in the debate over the burka is that the rise in Islamic fundamentalism is a reaction to the rise of feminism in the West yet it is feminists who are the most vocal non-Islamic supporters of the burka.
 There was little appetite for Islamic extremism in the 1950s when women in the West were kept to the kitchen and family and forced to wear modest clothing and divorce was relatively rare.
 It is the reaction to the growth and spread of Western feminist culture over the past 40 years that has changed Islamic countries from places where even head-scarves were becoming rare to places where women are entombed in fabric.
 Extreme Islam is a reaction to feminism and those who call themselves feminists who ignore this are not feminists at all.